jenkinsci/kobiton-integration-plugin/README.md

 ### Install other necessary plugins

-> 📝 **Note:** In this example, we will execute a Node.js script.
-So we will need other plugins to support this.
-Depending on your use case, you may need to install other plugins and configurations accordingly.
+> 📝 **Note:** In this example, we will execute a Node.js script hosted on GitHub.
+So we will need plugins to support this.
+Depending on your use case, you may need to install other plugins and configure accordingly.

 Access Jenkins → Click on **Manage Jenkins** → **Manage Plugins** → **Available Plugins**.